navaneethsanil/Accident-Detection/README.md

 pip install -r requirements.txt
 ```

-Then run the main.ipynb file.
+Then run the accident_detection.ipynb file.
 You can see the demo by executing the Gradio Demo section

 **Note**: In the main.ipynb file, you can bypass the training step.
 Instead, you can load the pre-trained model